 People from abroad

-If you are unsure if you qualify for benefit because of your immigration status, use our tools:
+If you are unsure if you qualify for benefit because of your immigration status, use our tools (for subscribers):

 CPAG’s publications

-Welfare Benefits and Tax Credits Handbook, a comprehensive guide to benefits and tax credits for claimants and advisers which is available in print or online (for subscribers).
+Our Welfare Benefits Handbook is a comprehensive guide to benefits for claimants and advisers which is available in print or online (for subscribers).

 CPAG’s Early Warning System